 III.
 Governance of the Chapter

-- The Chapter will be governed by two co-chairs who will take decisions by agreement.
-The identity of the co-chairs and the advisory board shall reflect the chapter’s commitment to gender equality and diversity in governance.
-Only IICON•S members can be co-chairs.
+The Chapter will be governed by two co-chairs and – if appropriate – a secretary general and her/his deputy who will take decisions by agreement.
+The identity of the co-chairs, the secretary general and his/her deputy and the advisory board shall reflect the chapter’s commitment to gender equality and diversity in governance.
+Only ICON•S members can be co-chairs or secretary general and deputy secretary general.
 Each year, the two co-chairs will communicate an annual summary of their activities to the ICON•S Executive Committee, to the advisory board, and to the members of the Chapter.

 IV.
 Membership of the advisory board

-- The two co-chairs, in consultation with the existing members of the advisory board, will appoint new members of the advisory board for a term of three years.
+The two co-chairs, in consultation with the existing members of the advisory board, the secretary general and her/his deputy (if applicable) will appoint new members of the advisory board for a term of three years.